avrilcoghlan/LittleBookofRBiomedicalStats/src/biomedicalstats.rst

 The Mantel-Haenszel odds ratio estimates the odds ratio for association between the exposure and disease, controlling for the possible confounding effects of the stratifying variable (gender here).
 There is an R library called "lawstat" that contains a function "cmh.test()" for calculating the Mantel-Haenszel odds ratio.
-To use this function, we first need to install and load the "lawstat" R library by typing:
+To use this function, we first need to install the "lawstat" R library (for instructions on how to install an R library, see `How to install an R library <./src/installr.html#how-to-install-an-r-library>`_).
+Once you have installed the "lawstat" R library, you can load the "lawstat" R library by typing:

 ::

-    > install.packages("lawstat")
     > library("lawstat")

 You can then use the "cmh.test()" function to calculate the Mantel-Haenszel odds ratio: